-Tables 1 and 2 show the percentages of kindergarten through third grade students in each LEA who met reading benchmarks during the SY 2020 middle-of-year test administration.
-Higher percentages of students in district schools met benchmarks than students in charter schools.
-District totals are at the end of Table 1 and charter totals are at the end of Table 2.
-The largest gap between school districts and charter schools is for students in first grade with a 2.2 percentage point difference.
-The smallest gap is for third grade students with only a 0.2 percentage point difference.
+Exhibits 9 and 10 show the percentages of FAY kindergarten through third grade students in each LEA who met reading benchmarks during the SY 2021 end-of-year test administration.
+Higher percentages of students in district schools met benchmarks in Kindergarten through second grade, while higher percentages of students in charter schools met benchmarks in third grade.
+District totals are at the end of Exhibit 9, and Charter Totals are at the end of Exhibit 10.